caiomadeira/crackme-challenges/README.md

-#### This repo contains cracme challenges solved by Caio Madeira.
+#### This repo contains crack.me challenges solved by Caio Madeira.
 All that is just for study. :)

 ---